andrewsheelan/docker-bootstrap-rails/README.md

 ./bootstrap
 ```

+## windows

-- On a windows, clone the repository and run the following using powershell from inside the folder:
+- clone the repository and run the following using powershell from inside the folder:

 ```
 docker-compose run --no-deps web bundle install